ArenZoe/RockAndRogue/README.md

 - `"charter":` A string for the song's charter
 - `"genre":` A string for the song's genre
 - `"length":` An integer for the song's length in ms
-- `"albumArt":` A string URL linking directly to an image of the song's album art
+- `"albumArt":` A string URL linking directly to an image of the song's album art.
 - `"instrument":` A string for the song's instrument track.
 Usually `guitar`, but also supports `rhythm`, `guitarcoop`, `bass`, and `keys`
 - `"intensity":` An integer specifiying the track's difficulty level, usually equal to the chart's `guitar_diff` value.
 - `"bucket":` An integer ranging from 0 to 7, with higher values appearing in later rounds of the game, or -1 to appear at any round.